albjuv/Redshift-labs/Cloud9Redshift.md

 ![screen](images/rs5.png)

+Note: If you are not able to connect (the command hangs then eventually times out), you may need to use the Private IP address of the Cloud9 EC2 instance in your Redshift Cluster Security Group inbound rule (as compared to using the Public IP address).
+This can happen if your VPC is such that the Cloud9 EC2 subnet is setup to route locally to the Redshift cluster's subnet, rather than via an Internet Gateway.

 * Enter the password and have fun.

 Note: if you followed the Immersion Day labs and didn't change the default password in the CloudFormation template, then the awsuser password will default to Awsuser123